Prepare the YAML configuration file#

 Batch sampling#

-The response functions can be grouped by simulation window by using
+Response functions can be grouped by simulation window using

-This can significantly reduce the computation time and computation resources
+This can significantly reduce the computation time and resources

 Select outputs#

 vector and the \(\mathbf{H}\) matrix.
-Other outputs can be dumped by setting
+Additional outputs can be saved by setting

-converted to sparse matrices before dumping, saving a lot of disk space.
+converted to sparse format before saving, which can save significant disk space.

 Note